What to Write in a Sympathy Card

 Messages for Closer Friends and Family

 Below you'll find messages of sympathy and ideas on what to write when the deceased or receiver is someone you're closer to know or know better.
 Usually, these messages are a bit easier to write (though, still difficult given the subject matter).
 If you need some inspiration, here are some ideas.
 You can also include a nice memory or story too, as long as it's appropriate.

 - "__________ is in some of my favorite memories.
-Know that the mark he/she left is a great one, and because of this he'll/she'll never really be gone.
+Know that the mark he/she left is a great one, and because of this, they'll never really be gone.
 My deepest condolences to you during this dark time—please don't hesitate to reach out if you need a shoulder of support."

 - "__________ was a kindhearted, generous person.
 As a recipient of his kindness and generosity, I will miss him greatly."

 - "__________ was one of my favorite people.
 I'll never forget the time we __________.
 I hope this story brightens your day and helps you realize the number of lives __________ has touched.
 She'll never be forgotten."

 - "I am deeply saddened by the loss we both share.
 I am assured that we will be comforted by our memories and our love which is very much alive.
 He'll never really die this way."

 - "I will never forget the fond memories of __________.
 He was one of the funniest people to be around.
 He was able to effortlessly make everyone else have a good time."

 - "__________ always put a smile on my face and will continue to do so whenever I think about him/her.
 Many sympathies for your loss."